-Unfortunately, in Norway, the Domori brand is little known, which is a shame for real chocolate lovers.
+Unfortunately, the Domori brand is little known in Norway, which is a shame for real chocolate lovers.
 Especially those who are concerned about cacao origin and chocolate ingredients.

 Domori was the first chocolate company to use only fine cocoa, focusing on superior quality.